Information Technology Program of Study

 Today, information technology influences almost every aspect of library management and services.
 Librarians must become proficient in using systems for a wide variety of tasks including circulation, acquisitions, cataloging, serial management, digitization, information storage and retrieval, and remote access for patrons.
 Given how quickly technology advances, it is critical to understand the concepts of such systems as well as how to use the current versions of software and hardware products.

-The Information Technology specialization will enable graduates to assess, organize, and manage the various electronic systems that support library services.
+The Information Technology area of interest will enable graduates to assess, organize, and manage the various electronic systems that support library services.
 Courses will cover contemporary systems for tasks ranging from acquiring materials to managing patron records to providing reference support in online settings.
 Faculty will explore the theoretical underpinnings of such systems as well as provide a thorough understanding of their functions.
 This will prepare students to participate in the design -- and to evaluate the efficiency and effectiveness -- of future systems.
 The program will emphasize database design and implementation, information architecture, and information visualization.
 Other courses will address digital preservation and managing digital collections, of extreme importance given the prevalence of digital materials in library systems.

 Students will take the four required courses in the MLIS degree program.